mikestreety/mikestreety/app/content/blog/2026/2026-07-29-my-thoughts-on-ai.md

 Use it as a rubber-duck.
 Use it to solve that issue, tick off that lingering to-do or optimise that gnarly bash script.
 Use it to build internal tools for reporting and scratching that itch.
 Use it to aid you in solving production-ready code.
 Review the plans, hone the plans, craft the plans but then walk away while it does the grunt work.

-Take it bowling, but keep the barriers up. _That's_ how you get good results with it.
+Take it bowling, but keep the barriers up, use the ramp to push and get a near-guaranteed strike. _That's_ how you get good results with it - by putting up guardrails and guides.

 It's great for helping you solve that niche problem that you wouldn't find on a Reddit thread or to make sure you're not asking a ridiculous question.
 It's wonderful for helping my 7-year-old budding botanist identify plants and flowers.